Working with remotes, aka, GitHub

 ~

 In this instance, trunk did move to the new commit: we asked jj to fetch information from our origin, and so it's adjusted things to match.
-However, @ is still at our current commit.
+However, @ is still at our current commit (ie. the empty commit created by jj git push).

 Let's fix that: